savcukova/airpods-page/README.md

   - **Product Details**: Text and other visual elements on the page adjust to highlight the features and style of the selected color.
   - **Hero Section**: The background or other design elements may also update to align with the selected color, enhancing the visual consistency.

-### Product Information Sections

-- **Product Details**: Detailed descriptions and high-quality images of the AirPods and their features are provided.
-- **Composition**: Information about the materials and design features of the AirPods.
-- **Battery Case**: Details about the Smart Case, including its benefits and how it preserves battery life.
-- **Audio Features**: An explanation of the advanced audio technologies and user experience enhancements.

 ## Usage

 1. **Navigate**: Use the menu to access different sections of the site.